 Abbotsford Convent Tours

-The Abbotsford Convent Tours initiative was established as a resource for the community to further engage with this arts, culture and learning precinct.
-Run entirely on the goodwill of volunteers, tours have generated over $100,000 worth of donations towards the restoration project.
-Some of our guides have been volunteering since 2005, and many of them donate their time towards other projects, not just the tours.
+The Abbotsford Convent Tours initiative was established as a resource for the community to further engage with this unique arts, culture and learning precinct.
+Run with the invaluable support of our passionate volunteer guides, tour revenue is invested in the restoration, maintenance and protection of the National Heritage Listed Convent precinct.

 Social History Tours

 The Abbotsford Convent Foundation is passionate about sharing the history of this culturally significant site.
 On the tours, curious community members discover the diverse history of the Convent: from its use as a meeting point for the Kulin Nation; to its days as a convent when the Good Shepherd Sisters ran a closed monastic site for over a century; to its establishment as an arts, culture and education community.
 Living memories have been collected from former residents and caretakers of the land, which volunteers share during the tours.
 Social History Tours run on Sundays at 2pm.

 The Convent now offers history tours in French – the native language of The Sisters of the Good Shepherd.
 Convent tenant Delphine Laboureau-Ormancey of French Tête à Tête guides participants through the dramatic interiors, serene grounds and unrestored dormant spaces – giving insight into the different lifestyles that existed throughout the Convent’s history.
 These tours are aimed at students in Year 10 or above and French speaking adults.
 By appointment (bookings of 10 or more).